 - Default: If you omit this subparameter, the system assumes that the data set has only IBM standard labels (SL). - Code a comma when the label type subparameter is omitted and another positional subparameter follows. - Data sets on direct access devices always have standard labels; they can optionally have user labels also.
 Therefore, only SL or SUL can be coded for data sets on direct access devices.
-SUL cannot be coded for partitioned or indexed sequential data sets. - Label type information is not retained for cataloged or passed data sets.
-You must code the LABEL parameter and specify label type if you refer to a cataloged or passed data set that does not have IBM standard labels only. - If the system does not have the bypass-label-processing (BLP) feature, specifying BLP has the same effect as specifying NL. - If you specify BLP and the tape volume has labels, a tapemark delimits the data set.
-For a tape with labels to be positioned properly, the data set sequence number subparameter must be coded and must reflect all labels and data sets that precede the desired data set. - If you are processing ASCII data on unlabeled tapes (NL), you must code OPTCD=Q in the DCB macro instruction or in the DCB parameter on the DD statement. - Direct access devices used when referring the system to an earlier volume request, obtain label type information from the LABEL parameter specified in the DD statement and not from the source you refer it to.
+SUL cannot be coded for partitioned or indexed sequential data sets. - Label type information is not retained for cataloged data sets.
+You must code the LABEL parameter and specify label type if you refer to a cataloged data set that does not have IBM standard labels only. - If the system does not have the bypass-label-processing (BLP) feature, specifying BLP has the same effect as specifying NL. - If you specify BLP and the tape volume has labels, a tapemark delimits the data set.
+For a tape with labels to be positioned properly, the data set sequence number subparameter must be coded and must reflect all labels and data sets that precede the desired data set.
+Do not, however, specify BLP for GDG All data sets.
+Since the system obtains the data set sequence

+- number from the catalog for GDG ALL data sets, specifying BLP might result in incorrect tape positioning. - If you are processing ASCII data on unlabeled tapes (NL), you must code OPTCD=Q in the DCB macro instruction or in the DCB parameter on the DD statement. - Direct access devices used when referring the system to an earlier volume request, obtain label type information from the LABEL parameter specified in the DD statement and not from the source you refer it to.